-Another possible performance barrier has to do with hospital type and location.
+Several of the challenges involved in providing standard elements of care (such as regular documentation of heart rate as part of fluid resuscitation) to children with severe sepsis and septic shock have to do with hospital type and location.
 Many children live far from medical facilities that offer specialized pediatric care.
 For those presenting with septic shock to remote community hospitals, resuscitation efforts made by attending physicians are crucial to their survival and should be prioritized.
 Delay in resuscitation while waiting to transfer patients to a more advanced pediatric medical facility is unwise (Han, et al., 2003).
 In a 9-year retrospective study, Han and colleagues reported that 29 percent of infants and children who presented with septic shock at community hospitals and required transport to a larger medical center did not survive (Han, et al., 2003).
 In a separate report, Odetola and colleagues (2007) reported that pediatric patients with sepsis who were transferred incurred higher charges than those whose care did not entail transfer.

 As clinical guidelines for the treatment of sepsis were developed at pediatric academic centers without accounting for use at community hospitals, barriers to use may exist (Han, et al., 2003).
 For example, some community physicians may lack the specialized technical skills necessary for treating children with severe sepsis or septic shock.
-Educational barriers regarding the guidelines themselves may curtail implementation if physicians are unaware of or lack the necessary support to execute stepwise, goal-directed interventions in a timely manner.
+Educational barriers regarding the guidelines themselves may curtail implementation, if physicians are unaware of, or lack support to execute stepwise, goal-directed interventions in a timely manner.
 However, most of the procedures detailed in current guidelines are easily within the scope of a community-based practice (Han, et al., 2003).
 Continued efforts to increase knowledge and comfort with sepsis guidelines among community physicians will likely improve outcomes.
 Odetola and colleagues also noted an urgent need for concerted clinical and educational efforts within the clinical care setting designed to limit the progression of sepsis severity, as multiple organ dysfunction portends poor outcomes including death (Odetola, et al., 2007).

-Regarding fluid resuscitation at community hospitals, Han and colleagues found that practice tended to be conservative.
-Community physicians administered similar median volumes of fluid therapy (20 mL/kg) to pediatric patients with persistent shock and those in whom shock was reversed (Han, et al., 2003).
-This finding suggests that community physicians tended not to administer additional fluid boluses to patients who remained in persistent shock after providing an initial fluid bolus.
+At community hospitals, lack of familiarity with clinical guidelines for the specifics of fluid resuscitation, including such elements as regular documentation of heart rate, may lead to insufficient care.
+Han and colleagues (2003) found that practice at community hospitals tended to be conservative regarding fluid resuscitation.
+Physicians at these hospitals administered similar median volumes of fluid therapy (20 mL/kg) to pediatric patients with persistent shock and to those in whom shock was reversed (Han, et al., 2003).
+This finding suggests that community physicians tended not to administer additional fluid boluses to patients who remained in persistent shock after receiving an initial fluid bolus.
 When faced with persistent septic shock, community physicians tended to escalate preferentially to inotropic/vasopressor support, rather than additional fluid therapy.
 While children in septic shock require inotropic/vasopressor support, the hemodynamic impact of catecholamine infusions may be undermined by inadequate fluid resuscitation.
 This practice may suggest unfamiliarity with clinical guidelines (Han, et al., 2003).